-The best ripening temperatures for avocados are from 60 to 70° F (15.5 to 21° C), with 60° F (15.5 °C) being ideal for best quality.
-At 60° F (15.5 °C), however, ripening is comparatively slow.
-Ripening avocados at temperatures of 77° F (25 °C) or higher can potentially result in accelerated softening, excessive decay, discoloration, and off-flavors.
+The best ripening temperatures for avocados are from 60 to 70°F (15.5 to 21°C), with 60°F (15.5°C) being ideal for best quality.
+At 60°F (15.5°C), however, ripening is comparatively slow.
+Ripening avocados at temperatures of 77°F (25°C) or higher can potentially result in accelerated softening, excessive decay, discoloration, and off-flavors.
 Ethylene may be used to stimulate faster and more uniform ripening.
-Ethylene gas should be at a concentration of approximately 100 ppm for 24 to 48 hours.
+Ethylene gas should be at a concentration of approximately 100 ppm for 24 to 48 hours, and relative humidity should be high (95%).
 Accumulation of carbon dioxide above 1% should be avoided because it negates the effects of ethylene on ripening avocados.